-The providers at Morris Hospital & Healthcare Centers are dedicated to preventing, diagnosing, and treating concussions in patients ages 5 and up.
-Our concussion management program features a multidisciplinary approach with ImPACT certified providers who work together to help concussion patients safely recover from their injury.
+Morris Hospital & Healthcare Centers is committed to the prevention, diagnosis, and treatment of concussions.
+Our concussion management program features a multidisciplinary approach with concussion management specialists who work together to help concussion patients safely recover from their injury.

-When a head injury occurs, our concussion care providers conduct a comprehensive evaluation to determine the presence and severity of a concussion.
-Our concussion care team is experienced with evaluating concussion and carefully managing and monitoring your treatment.
+When a head injury occurs, our concussion care providers will conduct a comprehensive evaluation to determine the presence and severity of a concussion.
+They are experienced with evaluating concussion and carefully managing and monitoring your treatment.

 WHAT IS A CONCUSSION?

 A concussion is a type of traumatic brain injury—or TBI—caused by a bump, blow, or jolt to the head or by a hit to the body that causes the head and brain to move rapidly back and forth.
 This sudden movement can cause the brain to bounce around or twist in the skull, creating chemical changes in the brain and sometimes stretching and damaging brain cells.
 Some concussions can cause you to lose consciousness, but most do not.

 - Headache or “pressure” in head